aiven/devportal/docs/tools/terraform/reference/cookbook/postgres-clickhouse-integration-recipe.rst

        terraform apply -var-file=var-values.tfvars

-The resource ``"aiven_clickhouse"`` creates an Aiven ClickHouse resource with the project name, choice of cloud, an Aiven service plan, and a specified service name.
+The resource ``"aiven_clickhouse"`` creates an Aiven for ClickHouse resource with the project name, choice of cloud, an Aiven service plan, and a specified service name.
 The ``"aiven_clickhouse_database"`` resources creates a database which can be used to write high-thoughput measurement data, create new tables and views to process them.
 The ``"aiven_pg"`` resource creates an PostgreSQL service and a database ``sensors`` is created using the ``"aiven_pg_database"`` resource.
-The ``"aiven_service_integration"`` resource creates the integration between PostgreSQL and the Aiven ClickHouse service.
+The ``"aiven_service_integration"`` resource creates the integration between PostgreSQL and the Aiven for ClickHouse service.

 More resources
 --------------

 The parameters and configurations will vary for your case.
-Please refer below for PostgreSQL and Aiven ClickHouse advanced parameters, a related blog, and how to get started with Aiven Terraform Provider:
+Please refer below for PostgreSQL and Aiven for ClickHouse advanced parameters, a related blog, and how to get started with Aiven Terraform Provider:

 - `Set up your first Aiven Terraform project <https://docs.aiven.io/docs/tools/terraform/get-started.html>`_